· AI

 4. Trust matters more than training - The biggest barrier isn't skill gaps; it's employee uncertainty about whether their organization actually has their back while they learn

 Why?
-They ask better questions.
+Turns out, they ask better questions.
 They care about whether the month-end close happens faster, not whether the model uses transformers or gradient boosting.

 Why outcome focus beats technical fascination

 Technical teams get stuck on what’s possible.
+I’m oversimplifying, but the pattern holds.
 Non-technical teams focus on what’s needed.

-I was teaching AI to a finance team at Tallyfy when someone asked how to reconcile transactions 40% faster.
+I was teaching AI to a finance team at Tallyfy, a process improvement tool, when someone asked how to reconcile transactions 40% faster.
 Not “what’s the accuracy rate” or “which algorithm should we use.”
 Just: will this let me leave at 6pm instead of 8pm?

 That question cut through weeks of what-if discussions.
-A survey of over 6,000 executives found the vast majority of organizations now use AI in at least one business function.
-But the uncomfortable part: only 6 percent are actually capturing significant value from it.
+A survey of over 6,000 executives found most companies report little or no productivity gain from AI so far.
+The uncomfortable part: only about 5 percent are actually capturing real value from it.
 The ones seeing results share something.
 They started with problems, not technology.

 Finance teams at companies using AI report specific outcomes.
 Month-end close time drops.
 Report accuracy improves.
 People spend less time hunting for errors and more time analyzing what the numbers mean.
 Financial services are leading adoption, with finance functions among the furthest ahead in AI usage across business functions.

 Technical teams often optimize for elegance.
 Business teams optimize for done.
-PMI’s analysis of AI transformation recommends allocating 70 percent of AI transformation effort to people, processes, and culture rather than technology alone.
+PMI’s analysis of AI adoption recommends allocating 70 percent of AI adoption effort to people, processes, and culture rather than technology alone.

 Translation that actually works